-Following weight reduction surgery, or any substantial weight loss, the skin tissues often lack elasticity and cannot conform to the reduced body size.
-As a result, the skin has been stretched and is now unsupported and begins to sag.
-Skin affected generally includes the face, neck, jowls, upper arms, breasts, abdominal area, buttocks, groin and thighs.
-Surgical body contouring can possible improve the shape and tone of the underlying tissue and reduces excess sagging fat and skin.
-The result can possibly be a more normal appearance to the body with smoother contours.
-Before undergoing this procedure following major weight loss, your weight loss must be stabilized.
+Following weight reduction surgery, or any substantial weight loss, the skin tissues often last elasticity and cannot conform to the reduced body size.
+As a results, the skin has been stretched and is now unsupported and begins to sag.
+Skin affected generally includes the abdominal area, buttocks, groin and thighs.
+Surgical body contouring can possibly improve the shape and tone of the underlying tissue and reduce excess sagging fat and skin.
+The result can be a more normal appearance to the body with smoother contours.
+Before undergoing this procedure following major weight loss, your weight must be stabilized.

 A panniculectomy means the surgical reduction of the pannus.
-The pannus is defined for the overhanging skin of the lower abdomen from substantial weight loss, pregnancy or both.
-It may be performed as a standalone functional insurance covered procedure (only treating the pannus) or combined with a tummy tuck, which would also tighten the abdominal muscles.
-Commonly, a panniculectomy is preformed with another abdominal surgery, such as hysterectomy, or with a repair of a belly button hernia or the abdominal wall.
+The pannus is defined as the overhanging skin of the lower abdomen from substantial weight loss, pregnancy or both.
+It may be performed as a standalone functional insurance covered procedure (only treating the pannus) or combined with a cosmetic tummy tuck, which would also tighten the abdominal muscles.
+Commonly, a panniculectomy is performed with another abdominal surgery, such as a hysterectomy, repair of a belly button hernia or the abdominal wall.

 Liposuction, also called lipoplasty and suction lipectomy, is the surgical reduction of localized or regional excess fatty tissue.
-There are three common variations to the procedure, and Dr. Holland will determine which is right for you.
-Localized fat deposits of the cheeks, face, neck, upper arms, breast or chest, back, abdomen, hips, buttocks, thighs, inner knee, calves and ankles can be reduced with this procedure.
+There are common variations to the procedure, and Dr. Holland will determine which is right for you.
+Localized fat deposits of the abdomen, hips, buttocks, thighs, inner knee, calves and ankles can be reduced with this procedure.
 This procedure may be performed alone or in combination with other procedures.

 A brachioplasty, or arm lift, is the surgical reduction of sagging excess skin and fat from the underside of your upper arms.
 The procedure will also tighten and smooth the underlying supportive tissue that defines the shape of the upper arm.
 Dr. Holland will determine if arm lift surgery may be right for you.